Carnagion/dissertation/diss/diss.typ

 == Model <model>

-A time-indexed formulation is employed in order to linearize the objective function and hence solve the integrated runway and de-icing sequencing problem using 0-1 integer linear programming.
+A time-indexed formulation is employed in order to linearise the objective function and hence solve the integrated runway and de-icing sequencing problem using 0-1 integer linear programming.

 First, the landing or take-off time of an aircraft $i$ is constrained to lie between the earliest possible time $i$ can be scheduled to land or take off -- its _release time_ $r_i$ and the latest possible time $i$ can be scheduled to land or take off -- its _due time_ $d_i$.
 The release time of $i$ be calculated as the maximum of its base time $b_i$, start time $e_i$ of its hard time window, and start time $u_i$ of its CTOT slot (if applicable):